 1 Daisy Hill became unstable at all levels.
-I had 2 particular difficulty with the fact that I had a five-man consultant team, but I was the only person 3 in that team that was there at the start of the year 4 5 and there at the end of the year.
+I had 2 particular difficulty with the fact that I had 3 a five-man consultant team, but I was the only person 4 in that team that was there at the start of the year 5 and there at the end of the year.
 There were so many 10:35 6 locums.
 The team was made up of locums, retired 7 consultants who were part-time, short-term appointments 8 who only stayed two or three years.
-The difficulty with all of those types of employees is that they don't 9 take on the regular tasks that other, more permanent 10 10.35 11 consultants would take on, like, for instance, doing 12 the rota or being just representatives on various 13 committees and things, they don't take those on.
-SO 14 I had everything in 2013.
+The difficulty 9 with all of those types of employees is that they don't 10 take on the regular tasks that other, more permanent 10:35 11 consultants would take on, like, for instance, doing 12 the rota or being just representatives on various 13 committees and things, they don't take those on.
+So 14 I had everything in 2013.
 Whilst I gathered things 15 from people who retired and then had difficulty in 10:36 16 delegating them, a particularly difficult year.
-Also.
-17 that was a year whenever the rotas became unstable.
-18 I had difficulty recruiting and retaining staff at the 19 three junior levels: houseman, SHO and registrar 20 Increasingly, the junior doctors were getting level.
-10:36 restless about the sort of hours they were working.
-21 SO 22 I was trying to keep the place together with a very skeleton staff of, often, very junior staff, with a lot 23 24 of vacancies.
+Also, 17 that was a year whenever the rotas became unstable.
+18 I had difficulty recruiting and retaining staff at the 19 three junior levels: houseman, SHO and registrar 20 level.
+Increasingly, the junior doctors were getting 10:36 21 restless about the sort of hours they were working.
+So 22 I was trying to keep the place together with a very 23 skeleton staff of, often, very junior staff, with a lot 24 of vacancies.
 So it was very difficult.
-25 Now, you mention about your knowledge around some of 53 Q. 10.36 the difficulties in urology and in a couple of your 26 27 statements and I just want to read those out.
+25 53 Q. Now, you mention about your knowledge around some of 10:36 26 the difficulties in urology and in a couple of your 27 statements and I just want to read those out.
 In your 28 first statement, at WIT-17523, at paragraph 17.1, and 29 you say: